paulross/svfsc/docs/Sphinx/source/introduction.rst

 The Parser consults the SVFS, if the SVFS has the data the Parser parses it and returns the results to the user.
-If the SVFS does *not* have the data then the Parser consults the SVFS for what data is needed, issues the appropriate ``read()`` to the local file system or GET request(s) to the remote server.
+If the SVFS does *not* have the data then the Parser consults the SVFS for what data is needed, issues the appropriate ``seek()/read()`` operations to the local file system or equivalent GET request(s) to the remote server.
-That data is then loaded into the SVFS, then the parser parses it as before and returns the results to the user.
+Once that data is loaded into the SVFS the parser parses it as before and returns the results to the user.

 Here is a conceptual example of an ``SVFS`` running on a local file system.